lanvige/phoenix/auth/README.md

-= PhoenixAuth
+Authentication:

-This project rocks and uses MIT-LICENSE.
+manages users and sessions